chengsy11/chengsy11.github.io/_Resume/Resume-1.md

 •	 Changes of cysteine-rich protein 61 expression in patients with atherosclerosis and its clinical significance

-  ** 'Wang Heyuan1 CHENG Shuangyu' **  Wang Ming
+  ** 'Wang Heyuan Cheng Shuangyu' **  Wang Ming

   Chinese Journal of Laboratory Diagnosis

 •	Analysis of islet function in insulin autoimmune syndrome

-  'CHENG Shuangyu', JING zhe, Wang Heyuan
+  'Cheng Shuangyu', Jing zhe, Wang Heyuan

   The 20th National Conference of Endocrinology, Chinese Medical Association